Nursery Themes for the Year

 The children will focus on overwriting their names, copying their name and will then begin to write name independently.
 The children will begin to learn numerals from 0-10 and then beyond.
 They will investigate number, shape and counting through games and problem solving.
 We shall also begin learning the phonic sounds A-Z through songs and other related activities.

 We shall continue to investigate and engage in the children’s interests and develop these further.
-Each child will also focus on their possible lines of development (PLODS).
+Each child will also focus on their next steps.

 We will continue to investigate and explore the children’s interests and consolidate learning in the seven Areas of Learning in the Early Years Foundation Stage.
-We will work on and identify new PLODS and share these with the parents.
+We will work on and identify next steps and share these with the parents.
+This term the children will learn rhymes, sing nursery rhymes and explore rhyme in a variety of ways.
+We will share rhyming stories, poems and explore words that rhyme.

 There will be visits from people who help us in the last term and a visit to the Watton Fire Station.